tmirkovic/node-finereact/README.md

     //your code here
 });
 ```
-All commands except for initialation will always return a promise
+All commands except for initialization will always return a promise

 Clients